 Recovery Is Possible

 Sometimes, talk therapy alone is not enough.
 In these cases, psychiatric medication may help.
-At Family Care Center in Colorado Springs, we provide a range of outpatient behavioral health care services, including medication management.
+At Family Care Center, we provide a range of outpatient behavioral health care services, including medication management.

 Selective serotonin reuptake inhibitors (SSRIs)